-4.4.1 The Form of the @attachTo Attribute

-The @attachTo attribute of a policySet is an XPath1.0 expression identifying a SCA element to which the policySet is attached.

-The XPath applies to the Deployed Composites Infoset-i.e. to all deployed SCA composite files [SCA-Assembly] in the Domain, with the special characteristics:

-- 1. The Domain is treated as a special composite, with a blank name "" - 2.
+776 777 During the deployment of an SCA policySet, the behavior of an SCA runtime MUST take ONE of the following forms: 778 779 The policySet is immediately attached to all deployed composites which satisfy the @attachTo attribute of the policySet.
+780 781 The policySet is attached to a deployed composite which satisfies the @attachTo attribute of the policySet when the composite is re-deployed.
+782 783 [POL40026] 784 4.4.1 The Form of the @attachTo Attribute 785 786 The @attachTo attribute of a policySet is an XPath1.0 expression identifying a SCA element to which the policySet is attached.
+787 788 The XPath applies to the Deployed Composites Infoset - i.e. to all deployed SCA composite files [SCA- Assembly] in the Domain, with the special characteristics: 789 1.
+The Domain is treated as a special composite, with a blank name - "" 790 791 792 793 2.
 The @attachTo XPath expression is evaluated against the Deployed Composite Infoset following the deployment of a deployment composite.
-Where one composite includes one or more other composites, it is the including composite which is addressed by the XPath and its contents are the result of preprocessing all of the include elements

-Where the policySet is intended to be specific to a particular component, the structuralURI [SCA-Asssembly] of the component is used along with the URIRef() XPath function to attach a policySet to a specific use of a nested component.
-The XPath expression can make use of the unique-structuralURI to indicate specific use instances, where different policySets need to be used for those-different instances.

-Special case.
-Where the @attachTo attribute of a policySet is absent or is blank, the policySet cannot be used on its own for external attachment.
-It can be used:

-845 846 1.
-For direct attachment (using a @policySet attribute on an element or a <policysetattachment></policysetattachment> subelement) 847 2.
-By reference from another policySet element 848 849 The SCA runtime MUST raise an error if the @attachTo XPath expression resolves to an SCA property element, or any of its children.
-[POL40002] 850 851 852 The XPath expression for the @attachTo attribute can make use of a series of XPath functions which enable the expression to easily identify elements with specific characteristics that are not easily expressed with pure XPath.
-These functions enable: 853 • the identification of elements to which specific intents apply.
-854 855 856 This permits the attachment of a policySet to be linked to specific intents on the target element - for- example, a policySet relating to encryption of messages can be targeted to services and references which have the confidentiality intent applied.
-857 • the targeting of subelements of an interface, including operations and messages.
-858 859 860 This permits the attachment of a policySet to an individual operation or to an individual message within an interface, separately from the policies that apply to other operations or messages in the interface.
-861 • the targeting of a specific use of a component, through its unique structuralURI [SCA-Assembly].
-862 863 This permits the attachment of a policySet to a specific use of a component in one context, that can be different from the policySet(s) that are applied to other uses of the same component.
-864 865 Detail of the available XPath functions is given in the section-"XPath Functions for the @attachTo-Attribute".
+Where one composite includes one or more other composites, it is the including composite which is addressed by the XPath and its contents are the result of preprocessing all of the include elements 794 795 796 797 798 Where the policySet is intended to be specific to a particular component, the structuralURI [SCA- Asssembly] of the component is used along with the URIRef() XPath function to attach a policySet to a specific use of a nested component.
+The XPath expression can make use of the unique- structuralURI to indicate specific use instances, where different policySets need to be used for those- different instances.
+799 800 Special case.
+Where the @attachTo attribute of a policySet is absent or is blank, the policySet cannot be- used on its own for external attachment.
+It can be used: 801 802 For direct attachment (using a @policySet attribute on an element or a <policysetattachment></policysetattachment> subelement) 803 2.
+By reference from another policySet element 804 The SCA runtime MUST raise an error if the @attachTo XPath expression resolves to an SCA <property></property> 805 806 807 808 element, or any of its children.
+[POL40002] The XPath expression for the @attachTo attribute can make use of a series of XPath functions which enable the expression to easily identify elements with specific characteristics that are not easily expressed with pure XPath.
+These functions enable: 809 the identification of elements to which specific intents apply.
+810 811 812 This permits the attachment of a policySet to be linked to specific intents on the target element - for example, a policySet relating to encryption of messages can be targeted to services and references which have the confidentiality intent applied.
+813 the targeting of subelements of an interface, including operations and messages.
+814 815 816 This permits the attachment of a policySet to an individual operation or to an individual message- within an interface, separately from the policies that apply to other operations or messages in the- interface.
+817 the targeting of a specific use of a component, through its unique structuralURI [SCA-Assembly].
+818 819 This permits the attachment of a policySet to a specific use of a component in one context, that can- be different from the policySet(s) that are applied to other uses of the same component.
+820 821 Detail of the available XPath functions is given in the section-"XPath Functions for the @attachTo- Attribute".